jwouters91/shybrid/README.md

   csv: /path/to/clusters/clusters.csv
 ...
 ```
-An example that reads single-unit cluster information directly from phy is given below:
+An example that reads single-unit cluster information directly from phy (note that the tool only considers clusters that have been marked as good clusters during a manual curation) is given below:

 ```
 ---